Spontaneous and resonant lifting of the spin blockade in nanowire quantum dots: Results

-The experimentally \cite{frolov} measured resonances at current maps are obtained from many sequential events of single electron transport through the structure.
-In each of them the system can initialize in any of the (1,1) states.
-We therefore calculate the total probability of (0,2) occupation by summing the results for initial states presented in Figs. \ref{fig3}(e)-(h).
-For each value of $B$ the probability obtained without (due to pure relaxation) the oscillating electric field is subtracted to mimic the experimental procedure of Ref. \cite{frolov}.
+The experimentally measured current maps\cite{frolov} are obtained from many sequential events of single electron transport through the structure.
+In each of them the system can initialize in any of the spin (1,1) states.
+We therefore calculate the total probability of (0,2) occupation by averaging the results over the initial states presented in Figs. \ref{fig5}(e)-(h) for 30 ns simulation time.
+For each value of $B$ the probability obtained without the oscillating electric field (due to pure relaxation) is subtracted to mimic the experimental procedure of Ref. \onlinecite{frolov} of removing the leakage current from the signal induced by AC field.
+The (0,2) occupation probability is displayed in Fig. \ref{fig7}(a).
 For low values of $B$ we observe two lines at the diagonal of the map that corresponds to the transitions from $|\uparrow,\uparrow\rangle$ state -- rotation of the spin down to spin up in the left dot (bright line) or in the right dot (faint line) accompanied by relaxation to (0,2) singlet.
 After singlet-triplet anticrossing at $B=0.1$ T the lines correspond to transition from {\it both} the triplets.
 At $B=0.1$ T additional resonance line starts at the bottom of the plot that corresponds to spin rotation with charge reconfiguration from $|\uparrow,\uparrow\rangle$ triplet.
 Note that there is no similar line corresponding to transition from the $|\downarrow,\downarrow\rangle$ state as it is compensated by the lowered probability obtained for evolution starting from $|\downarrow,\uparrow\rangle$ and $|\uparrow,\downarrow\rangle$.

-Similar arrangement of the resonance lines is preset in experimental map of Ref. \cite{frolov} that probed wider range on magnetic field as compared with the previous experimental studies \cite{nadj-perge,schroer,nadj2012,petersson,berg}.
-Especially the line that corresponds to ($\square$) direct transition is visible which indicates the ground state change occurred blocking the low energy triplet state.
-One has to keep in mind however that in the experiment Ref. \cite{frolov} the $g$-factor mismatch was compensated in some regions of the plot resulting in a single diagonal resonance line therein.